mdeacey/facebook-gpt-shopify/docs/3_shopify_data_sync/3_1_setting_up_shopify_webhooks.md

 # Subchapter 1.1: Setting Up Shopify Webhooks for Real-Time Updates

 ## Introduction
-Shopify webhooks enable your application to receive real-time notifications about store events, keeping your sales bot up-to-date.
-This subchapter guides you through setting up a secure webhook endpoint in your FastAPI application, integrating HMAC verification, registering webhooks during the OAuth flow with appropriate scopes, and including an automatic test to verify functionality post-authentication.
+Shopify webhooks enable your application to receive real-time notifications about store events, focusing on stock changes and non-sensitive data to keep your sales bot up-to-date.
+This subchapter guides you through setting up a secure webhook endpoint in your FastAPI application, integrating HMAC verification, registering webhooks during the OAuth flow with appropriate scopes, and including an automatic test to verify functionality.

 ## Prerequisites
 - Completed Shopify OAuth setup from Chapter 2.
 - Your FastAPI application is running locally or in a production-like environment.
 - Shopify API credentials (`SHOPIFY_API_KEY`, `SHOPIFY_API_SECRET`, `SHOPIFY_REDIRECT_URI`, `SHOPIFY_WEBHOOK_ADDRESS`) are set.
+- `apscheduler` is installed (`pip install apscheduler`).

 ---

 ## Step 1: Update `shopify_integration/routes.py`
-Configure the webhook endpoint and enhance the OAuth callback to register webhooks and test them automatically with corrected scopes.
+Configure the webhook endpoint, OAuth flow, and integrated test for webhooks.

 **Updated File: `shopify_integration/routes.py`**
 ```python